ALS-Project/Minestom-Placement/README.md

 }
 ```

-To Register **ALL** block placement rules just write this
+To register **ALL** block placement rules just write this
 ```java
     BlockPlacementManager.register();
 ```

-To Register a wanted block
+To register a specific block
 ```java
     BlockPlacementManager.register(Block.REDSTONE_TORCH);
 ```